for adult courses

 3. You (or your parents if you are under 18 years of age) must inform the school before your course starts if you will not allow us to use such images.
 Parents of under 18s will receive a Parental Consent form which must be completed and returned to us.
 Students over the age of 18 must inform us on day one of the course.

 1. We expect all students to abide by UK Government and WSE safety guidelines, including any Covid 19 or other pandemic or general health guidelines, at all times, as we accept students at the school on condition that they agree to do so and that they continually demonstrate that they are doing so.

-2. We expect students to behave reasonably at all times (including when online or using any form of messaging or social media) towards other students and school staff and to respect cultural, racial and religious differences.
+2. We expect students to behave reasonably and respectfully (including when online or using any form of messaging or social media) at all times towards other students and school staff and to respect cultural, racial and religious differences.
 We expect all students to uphold the core British values of democracy, individual liberty, tolerance, and the rule of law.